Sprint planning is one of the most important ceremonies in the Scrum project management method. Why run it and how?

 It is an agile team’s work, they should do that.
 The product owner should add Acceptance subtasks.

 - The ‘Ohhhhmm’ product owner pulls user stories from the Product backlog story map into the sprint backlog in the Sprint planning session in front of the team.
 They are bored and just waiting for PO.

 - The team sees the sprint user stories first at the planning.
 They need a lot of time to understand them, the discussion is endless, new cases are found too late.
 The team doesn’t come to conclusion, they feel like scissors are opening wider and wider.

 - The team doesn’t check the definition of done so some subtasks are missing at the end of the planning.
 The Sprint Backlog is not consistent and forgotten work is recognized at the Sprint review.
 Many times such forgotten work is even not recognizable as team members didn’t add subtasks during the Sprint, just made the remaining time longer than estimated.

 - Subtasks are not estimated thoroughly.
 What you will find are numbers like 0.5, 2, 4, 6, 8.

 - ScrumMaster evidence all the work into the electronic tool.
-As there might be hundreds of cards, he will not be able to finish that in the first day of the Sprint and start the sprint.
-The burndown chart will be shifted and not displaying the real value for a couple of days.
-Which is very often real life case.
+As there might be hundreds of cards, he will not be able to finish that on the first day of the Sprint and start the sprint.
+The burndown chart will be shifted and not display the real value for a couple of days.
+Which is very often a real-life case.
 The team is therefore blind for that time.

-- A lot of ‘research’, spike or ‘Analyse User stories’ indicate unready sprint backlog.
+- A lot of ‘research’, spike, or ‘Analyse User stories’ indicate an unready sprint backlog.
 Try to start to work on the items of Sprint+1 or even Sprint+2.

 - Getting through subtasks is very fast.
 The team does not have the patience to discuss the solution.
 This is a reason for many discoveries later in the sprint.
 The work is slower than expected.